Some notes

 *--Aleksei learns that Yevrosiniia has been arrested by the Secret Chancery and

-fears she was put on racks.
+fears she was put on racks

-*--Events force Aleksei firmly into the camp of old boyars.
+*--Events force Aleksei firmly into the camp of old boyars

-*--He arouses the cossacks with an edict.
-Church Music in the background.
+*--He arouses the Cossacks with an edict.
+Church Music in the background

-*--The Muscovite conspirators are not ready to put tsar Aleksei Petrovich on the
+*--The Muscovite conspirators are not ready to put tsar Aleksei Petrovich on the throne

 Scene sixteen